pkp/ojs-user-guide/en/users-and-roles.md

 ### <a name="users-roles"></a> Roles

-OMP offers a flexible user role system that allows you to tailor the roles to your needs.
+OJS offers a flexible user role system that allows you to tailor the roles to your needs.
 On the Roles tab, you'll see a list of default roles created by the system.

 There are a lot of roles and many journals won't need all the roles.
 Feel free to delete roles you won't use in your workflow.